LoganRoscoe/knes381web/_pages/about.md

 title: "About"
 ---

 5th year student in a general Bachelor of Kinesiology degree excited to gradute in the winter 2024 semester.
-Through all 5 years even the covid pandemic I have been a aprt of the Dinos men's wrestling team (2019-2024).
+Through all 5 years, even the covid pandemic I have been a apart of the Dinos men's wrestling team (2019-2024).